genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 To end a DbMon session, just type [`quit`](#dbmon-commands) at the DbMon prompt.

-## Working with tables
+## Working with tables and views

-Most of the time, you'll be using DbMon to examine tables in one way or another.
+Most of the time, you'll be using DbMon to examine tables or views in one way or another.
+Write operations are not allowed on views.

-### Show tables
+### Show tables and views

-To see a list of available tables, use the [`showtables`](#dbmon-commands) command.
-This displays an alphabetical list of available tables, for example:
+To see a list of available tables/views, use the [`showTables`](#dbmon-commands) or the [`showViews`](#dbmon-commands) commands.
+This displays an alphabetical list of available tables or views, for example:

 ```javascript
 ==================================